magefree/mage/readme.md

 # MAGE - Magic, Another Game Engine

 MAGE allows you to play magic against one or more online players or computer opponents.
-It includes full rules enforcement for **5659** unique cards (9132 in all).
-Starting with Zendikar, all regular sets have all the cards implemented ([status in detail](http://ct-magefree.rhcloud.com/stats)).
+It includes full rules enforcement for **7210** unique cards (12178 in all).
+Starting with Eventide, all regular sets have all the cards implemented ([status in detail](http://ct-magefree.rhcloud.com/stats)).

 There is at least one public server where you can play MAGE against other players.
 Apart from this, you can also host your own server to play against the AI and/or your friends.